MingcongLi233/Gait_Detection/README.md

 - MATLAB (version XYZ or later)
 - Deep Learning Toolbox (for LSTM model training)
-- Statistics and Machine Learning Toolbox (for KNN model training)
+- Statistics and Machine Learning Toolbox (for k-NN model training)
 - Image Processing Toolbox (for displaying GIF animation)
 - Other MATLAB built-in functions and libraries